A Collection of Information Security Community Standardization Activities and Initiatives

 Uniform adoption of standards by the community is best achieved through branding/vetting programs that can help the tools, interactions, and content remain conformant with the accepted usage of the standardized items.

 MITRE’s CVE project employs a highly successful CVE Compatibility Program that has vetted numerous information security products and services to ensure they are "CVE Compatible," that is, that they can use CVE in a manner supports interoperation with other products that are also compatible and that they each have correctly mapped their capabilities concept of a particular vulnerability to the correct CVE Identifier for that vulnerability.
-Similarly, OVAL and CWE employ similar programs about promoting common usage of their respective items.
+Similarly, OVAL, and CWE, CAPEC, and MAEC employ similar programs about promoting common usage of their respective items.
 The National Institute of Standards and Technology (NIST) also has a SCAP Validation Program for those vendors that currently provide, or intend to provide, SCAP-validated tools.

 All of these programs, and others that may be developed in the future, will help ensure consistency within the security community regarding the use and implementation of the standardized items.
 They also assure users that the tools, services, and information from those organizations adopting the items are doing so correctly and there is a high confidence that they will work correctly when the tools and services are used together.